hanzcvr/ChilloutVR_ToS_Tracker/tos.md

 We will communicate with all legal bodies raising copyright claims for any content uploaded to our platform.
 This includes but is not limited to take-down requests from private organizations, government bodies and law firms on behalf of a proven rights holder, given satisfactory evidence is provided.
 You may never upload or use any sort of malicious content, including but not limited to intentionally poor-performing content or content intended to "crash" or otherwise break the functionality of the game for yourself or other players.
-If such content pertaining to §5.6 is unknowingly created and uploaded to the platform without ill intent, you must immediately cease usage of the content and report the method of creation and any related information if possible.
+If such content pertaining to **§5.6** is unknowingly created and uploaded to the platform without ill intent, you must immediately cease usage of the content and report the method of creation and any related information if possible.
-You may never knowingly omit applicable tags when uploading content to the platform.
-Content tags are a crucial instrument for our content filtering system.
+You may never knowingly omit applicable [Content Tags](../../cck/content-tags.md) when uploading content to the platform.
+Content Tags are a crucial instrument for our content filtering system.
 Moderation may issue warnings for mistagging or correct tags on behalf of the users if necessary.
-When updating content and adding features requiring a different tag, you are required to change the content tags accordingly.
-Content tags must match the underlying content at any time.
+When updating content and adding features requiring a different tag, you are required to change the [Content Tags](../../cck/content-tags.md) accordingly.
+Content Tags must match the underlying content at any time.
-You may never create, share or publish content with the intent to disturb, annoy or upset.
+You may never create, share or publish content with the sole intent to disturb, annoy or upset.
+Content tagged as horror is exempt from his rule, since it can be blocked selectively by the end user.
-You may never share [adult-only/explicit](content-classification.md) content to (or create such for) users under the appropriate age for [adult-only/explicit](content-classification.md) content to be seen/used as outlined in §2.6 and §2.6.1.
+You may never share [Explicit Content](content_guidelines.md#explicit) to (or create such for) users under the appropriate age for [Explicit Content](content_guidelines.md#explicit) to be seen/used as outlined in §2.6 and §2.6.1.
 You may never modify or replace your nameplate or any of its core features and information with props or avatars, including imitation of the default nameplate with features that are omitted or potentially misconstrued as representing official ranks provided by the ChilloutVR team.
 If your avatar or prop hides your nameplate entirely, you must add the "horror" tag to the corresponding avatar or prop.
-Worlds may use built-in tools for content creation to create custom nameplates so long as they do not imitate official ChilloutVR team ranks
+Worlds may use built-in tools for content creation to create custom nameplates so long as they do not imitate official ChilloutVR team ranks.
 All public content thumbnails must properly represent the content.
 Further updates and revisions to public content that change its appearance should keep the thumbnail up-to-date.
-Content thumbnail images must always be safe for work (not contain explicit or adult-only references or material) for public avatars.

 # Impersonation
 You may never falsely claim to be affiliated with the ChilloutVR team.